appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 ### How can we change the default sub-domains?

 :::caution
-This operation needs `reset` which deletes all your data like "Build Profiles", "Certificates" etc on Appcircle Server.
+This operation needs **[reset](https://docs.appcircle.io/self-hosted-appcircle/install-server/docker#reset-configuration)** which deletes all your data like "Build Profiles", "Signing Identities", etc on the Appcircle server.
 :::

-:::info
+:::tip
-If you only want to change the URLs of the Testing Distribution and the Enterprise App Store, you can check [Custom Domains](./configure-server/ssl-configuration.md#custom-domain) document to assign a custom domain without resetting the Appcircle server.
+If you only want to change the URL of the **Testing Distribution** or **Enterprise App Store**, you should follow the [custom domain](./configure-server/ssl-configuration.md#custom-domain) configuration document to assign a custom domain without resetting the Appcircle server.
 :::

-You can change default subdomains as your needs at the first installation time of the Appcircle server.
+You can change the default subdomains as per your needs at the first installation time of the Appcircle server.

-If you have already installed the Appcircle server and want to change the subdomains, you can reset the data and move on.
+If you have already installed the Appcircle server and want to change the subdomains, you must **[reset](https://docs.appcircle.io/self-hosted-appcircle/install-server/docker#reset-configuration)** the server before applying a new configuration.

-For example, to change `my.appcircle.spacetech.com` to `my-appcircle.spacetech.com`, you can follow the steps below:
+For example, to change `my.appcircle.spacetech.com` to `my-appcircle.spacetech.com` along with other subdomains, you should follow the steps below:

 - Go to the `appcircle-server` directory.